pymc-devs/pymc/docs/source/contributing/developer_guide_implementing_distribution.md

 1. Everything inside the `rng_fn` method is pure Python code (as are the inputs) and should not make use of other `Aesara` symbolic ops.
 The random method should make use of the `rng` which is a NumPy {class}`~numpy.random.RandomState`, so that samples are reproducible.
 1. Non-default `RandomVariable` dimensions will end up in the `rng_fn` via the `size` kwarg.
 The `rng_fn` will have to take this into consideration for correct output. `size` is the specification used by NumPy and SciPy and works like PyMC `shape` for univariate distributions, but is different for multivariate distributions.
 For multivariate distributions the __`size` excludes the `ndim_supp` support dimensions__, whereas the __`shape` of the resulting `TensorVariabe` or `ndarray` includes the support dimensions__.
 This [discussion](https://github.com/numpy/numpy/issues/17669) may be helpful to get more context.
 1. `Aesara` tries to infer the output shape of the `RandomVariable` (given a user-specified size) by introspection of the `ndim_supp` and `ndim_params` attributes.
 However, the default method may not work for more complex distributions.
 In that case, custom `_supp_shape_from_params` (and less probably, `_infer_shape`) should also be implemented in the new `RandomVariable` class.
-One simple example is seen in the {class}`~pymc.distributions.multivariate.DirichletMultinomialRV` where it was necessary to specify the `rep_param_idx` so that the `default_supp_shape_from_params` helper method can do its job.
+One simple example is seen in the {class}`~pymc.DirichletMultinomialRV` where it was necessary to specify the `rep_param_idx` so that the `default_supp_shape_from_params` helper method can do its job.
 In more complex cases, it may not suffice to use this default helper.
-This could happen for instance if the argument values determined the support shape of the distribution, as happens in the `~pymc.distribution.multivarite._LKJCholeskyCovRV`.
+This could happen for instance if the argument values determined the support shape of the distribution, as happens in the `~pymc.distributions.multivarite._LKJCholeskyCovRV`.
 1. It's okay to use the `rng_fn` `classmethods` of other Aesara and PyMC `RandomVariables` inside the new `rng_fn`.
 For example if you are implementing a negative HalfNormal `RandomVariable`, your `rng_fn` can simply return `- halfnormal.rng_fn(rng, scale, size)`.

-*Note: In addition to `size`, the PyMC API also provides `shape` and `dims` as alternatives to define a distribution dimensionality, but this is taken care of by {class}`~pymc.distributions.Distribution`, and should not require any extra changes.*
+*Note: In addition to `size`, the PyMC API also provides `shape` and `dims` as alternatives to define a distribution dimensionality, but this is taken care of by {class}`~pymc.Distribution`, and should not require any extra changes.*

 For a quick test that your new `RandomVariable` `Op` is working, you can call the `Op` with the necessary parameters and then call `eval()` on the returned object: